-An understanding of the incidence and typical presentations of accidental trauma in children, the scope of patterns of accidental injury in childhood and an understanding of paediatric medicine (particularly the conditions that mimic features of child abuse) is required in order for forensic practitioners to accurately determine cause of injury.
-For example, doctors must know about the many causes of bullae and ulcers when evaluating a child with suspected inflicted cigarette burns or suspected STI associated with genital ulcers.
+An understanding of the incidence of accidental trauma in children, patterns of accidental injury in childhood and an understanding of paediatric medicine is required in order for forensic practitioners to accurately determine cause of injury.
+For example, doctors must know about the many causes of bullae when evaluating a child with suspected inflicted cigarette burns.